GautamBatta73/SidGautam/Versions/Prog_Language/Documentation/readme.md

 ```
 <br>

-#### Template literals
+#### Template Literals
-String literals allowing embedded expressions.
+Template literals are like string literals, but allow embedded expressions.
 You can use multi-line strings and string interpolation features with them.

 <br>
 Template literals are enclosed by single quotes ( ' ) instead of double quotes, and can contain placeholders.
 These are indicated by the curly braces ({expression}):